 Even when officially protected, rock art sites run the risk of being violated because it proves that even at legally protected sites visitors continue to add graffiti or “enhance” images in several – most destructive – ways.
 It also proves that the more accessible and more advertised a site is (Yonán), the more unwanted vandalism occurs.
 In this respect it is also disadvantageous that an increasing number of dirt tracks in the Desert Andes become asphalted and that recently erected signs along the road announce archaeological sites, including rock art sites.
 However, even rock art sites that are hard to find increasingly suffer from vandalism (Cerro Utua).
 It also makes no difference whether or not a site is officially controlled by a warden who is present at a site.
 For instance, it is impossible for a warden to monitor every visitor to every corner of extensive rock art sites like Toro Muerto and Miculla in the south of Peru.

 Therefore, authorities and the general public, especially locals, should be made aware about the immeasurable value of rock art and rock art sites.
 But it even proves that – in fortunately only some exceptional cases – also academics do not act responsibly regarding the recording and presentation of rock art images in their publications.
-Therefore, in this paper I will not only discuss the various types of physical on-site vandalism, but I will also compare vandalism caused by an (academic) visitor to a rock art site with digital malpractices by academics.
-Finally, at the end of only the PDF-version of the paper (only available at ResearchGate) several instances of vandalism will be (graphically) presented through a large number of photographs.
+Therefore, in this paper I will not only discuss the various types of physical on-site vandalism, but I will also compare vandalism caused by an (academic) visitor to a rock art site with digital malpractices.
+Finally, at the end of only the PDF-version of the paper, several instances of vandalism will be illustrated.

 *